-COMMENDEE 2018-19: Shane is a Specialist Physical Exercise Instructor working at HMP Haverigg.
-He is Commended for a number of initiatives he has led and developed to improve the physical and mental health of prisoners, including being the inspiration and driving force behind the world’s first ever prison Parkrun.
+COMMENDEE 2018-19: Shane is a Physical Education Instructor at HMP Haverigg.
+He receives a Commendation for the drive and creativity he has shown in promoting the physical and mental health of prisoners, including in setting up the UK’s first ever prison Parkrun.

 [Report based on original nomination and any supporting materials submitted to the Trust]